chsakell/aspnet-core-smartresult/README.md

 ## Configuration

 The transformation of the result types is based on [AutoMapper](https://github.com/AutoMapper/AutoMapper) profiles and functions that determine if the `HttpRequest` comes from a mobile or a native device.
-The minimum requirement is to create the `AutoMapper` profiles and pass the list to a `SmartResultConfiguration` object using the `SmartResult.ConfigureProfiles` method.
+The minimum requirement is to create the `AutoMapper` profiles and pass the list to a `SmartResultConfiguration` object using the `SmartResult.Configure` method.
 Place that code inside the `Startup` class before the `app.UseMvc()` call as follow:

 #### Minimum Configuration